ofbennett/nhs-prescribing-etl-pipeline/README.md

 You will also need the [aws cli installed](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and to copy your aws credentials into your `.aws/credentials` file.

 You need to create a config.cfg file from the template provided to locally contain your Redshift cluster details.
-Make sure you are in the repo top directory and run:
+Make sure you are in the repo's top directory and run:

 ```
 $ cp config_template.cfg config.cfg